How and why you should make diversity your advertising priority.

 It’s happening!
-Either you’ve finally convinced upper management that it’s time to use automation in testing, or they’ve come to you with a mandate to automate testing.
+Either you’ve finally convinced your IT service provider in Lincoln (or the ones in your area) that it’s time to use automation in testing, or they’ve come to you with a mandate to automate testing.
 Hopefully, you’ve laid the groundwork that automation isn’t a panacea, manual testing isn’t going away, headcount isn’t going to go down, and feature throughput isn’t going to skyrocket.
 If you haven’t, you need to set the expectations.
 Either way, it’s an exciting and scary time, especially if your experience with automation is little or none.
 So now what?

 You can ask for help

 You could be correct if you believe you can set up and use automated testing on your own.
 However, you’re probably dead incorrect.
 Can you develop automation knowledge at home?
 Have you taken a gd&t course that may help you with regard to a specific interpretation of the test automation language?
 Yes.
 Have you got the time?
 Years!
 Probably not.
 You need assistance, and that might be challenging for some people, especially if you’ve established a strong reputation as a testing expert.
 You will need to hire either a full-time automation specialist or a project manager from a third-party vendor, similar to Business Technology Architects, who can assist you with all the project needs in order to get the best return on investment and likelihood of success in a reasonable amount of time.
 YOU AREN’T AN EXPERT unless you’re an automation specialist!
 Put your ego to the side and find the right help.